 Regulatory status: CFTC Designated Contract Market.
 Kalshi appears on EY's official Section 1256 qualified board or exchange list.
 However, the CFTC itself classifies event contracts as "binary options" categorized as "swaps" under 7 U.S.C.
 Section 1a(47).
 This swap classification may trigger the Dodd-Frank exclusion under IRC Section 1256(b)(2)(B) that Congress enacted to prevent such contracts from receiving 60/40 treatment.

-Tax reporting: Kalshi issues 1099-INT for interest earned on cash balances (at or above $10), 1099-MISC for referral bonuses or credits (at or above $600), and a limited 1099-B for crypto transfer transactions only.
+Tax reporting: Kalshi issues 1099-INT for interest earned on cash balances (at or above $10), 1099-MISC for referral bonuses or credits ($2,000 or more for 2026 payments; $600 applied through 2025), and a limited 1099-B for crypto transfer transactions only.
 Kalshi does not issue a 1099-B for event contract trades.
 You must self-report.
 Kalshi provides year-end trade history and P&L reports.
 Kalshi uses FIFO accounting for its P&L display but explicitly disclaims this as tax advice.
+Kalshi has also identified Form 1099-DA reporting for in-scope digital-asset transactions.

 Fee structure (updated February 5, 2026): Taker fees follow the formula 0.07 x C x P x (1-P), producing a maximum of approximately $0.02 per contract at the $0.50 midpoint.
 Maker fees are one-quarter of the taker rate.
 Kalshi pays up to 4.05% APY on idle cash balances.